nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 3. `LogicManager` calls `LogicManager::execute` method that was implemented from `Logic` interface.
 Within the method, `AddressBookParser::parseCommand` is called on the user input `filePath` and a `Command` object is returned.

-Step 4. `AddressBookParser::parseCommand` will parse the user input and match the `COMMAND_WORD` to be `filepath` which is `SetPathFileCommand#COMMAND_WORD`.
-Thus a `SetPathFileCommandParser` object is instantiated which parses and checks the user arguments.
+Step 4. `AddressBookParser::parseCommand` will parse the user input and match the `COMMAND_WORD` to be `filepath` which is `SetPathFileCommand#COMMAND_WORD` `SetPathFileCommandParser` object is instantiated which parses and checks the user arguments.

 Step 5. `SetPathFileCommandParser` object parses the given user arguments.
 If the `PREFIX_FILEPATH` is present and there is no `IllegalValueException`, a `SetPersonFileCommand` object is instantiated with `index` and `filePath` obtained from the user arguments.